IEEE Region 8 (Europe, Middle East, & Africa) History

 - The Switzerland Section was called Geneva Section until 20 September 1967.

-- Until 1 November 1966, the UK & Rep of Ireland Section was called the UK & Eire Section.
+- Until 1 November 1966, the UK & Rep of Ireland Section was called the UK & Eire Section, more recently the name was changed again to become UK & Ireland.

 - Until 17 June 1991, the Germany Section was called the West Germany Section (until 20 September 1967) and Germany (West) Section (after 20 September 1967).